DrooLTU/dbt-core-bigquery-elt/README.md

 - If you want to execute other commands:
     - Update the ```docker-compose.yaml``` file 'command' value.
 Do not include 'dbt' in the command!
+- It is much easier to develop dbt by setting up a Python virtual environment.